OAA Push API

 The populated template can describe additional resources and sub-resources, such as individual databases, repositories, or views.

-You can push authorization metadata for each custom data source.
+You can for each custom data source.

 You should typically name the provider based on the generic application provider (such as GitHub